 3. Real-Time Insights

-Power BI processes and updates data in real-time, providing manufacturers with instant insights into their operations.
+Power BI processes and updates data in real-time, providing manufacturers instant insights into their operations.
 Managers can monitor current production rates, quality metrics, and equipment performance as they happen.
 This immediate access to information allows for quick responses to issues, reducing downtime and improving overall efficiency.
 Real-time dashboards enable proactive decision-making, helping teams address potential problems before they escalate and capitalize on opportunities as they arise.

 4. Accelerated Decision-Making